emqx/eip/active/0012-cluster-call.md

    In addition to this solution, we can also determine in `init_mfa` that if there are still transactions that have not been applied, then we will return an error directly.

-5. Only keep the latest completed 100 records for querying and troubleshooting, delete stale MFA after  5 minutes of entering `?IDLE` state.
+5. Only keep the latest completed 100 records for querying and troubleshooting

 6. The MFA function must return ok if it is executed successfully, otherwise mark it as failed and retry later.